-- o 179 services are available within Azure's HIPAA-compliant, HITRUSTcertified platform.
-These include several purposes built for healthcare organisations: - Azure API for FHIR: a FHIR-native data ingestion and preparation service designed to help health systems prepare and normalise clinical data for data science projects. - Azure IoT Connector for FHIR: a service that leverages ML to assign FHIR resources to clinical facts extracted from streaming IoT data. - Azure Health Bot: a chatbot service trained to support healthcare consumer engagement - o Google's healthcare research is heavily focused on building AI to support diagnostics, clinical surveillance, and treatment optimization. - Many activities of using AI and retinal image processing in the fields of ophthalmology (more than 50 eye diseases, including diabetic retinopathy and macular degeneration), cardiovascular (retinal scan models to prevent heart attacks and strokes), anaemia (based on retinal images to quantify haemoglobin levels), or cancer treatment.
+- Google - 179 services are available within Azure's HIPAA-compliant, HITRUSTcertified platform.
+These include several purposes built for healthcare organisations: - Azure API for FHIR: a FHIR-native data ingestion and preparation service designed to help health systems prepare and normalise clinical data for data science projects. - Azure IoT Connector for FHIR: a service that leverages ML to assign FHIR resources to clinical facts extracted from streaming IoT data. - Azure Health Bot: a chatbot service trained to support healthcare consumer engagement - Google's healthcare research is heavily focused on building AI to support diagnostics, clinical surveillance, and treatment optimization. - Many activities of using AI and retinal image processing in the fields of ophthalmology (more than 50 eye diseases, including diabetic retinopathy and macular degeneration), cardiovascular (retinal scan models to prevent heart attacks and strokes), anaemia (based on retinal images to quantify haemoglobin levels), or cancer treatment. - Microsoft - Microsoft is building an innovation platform for enterprise by combining Power Platform, Azure, and Teams to support AI, automation, and lowcode app development efforts. - This tech stack is HITRUSTcertified and FHIR-enabled and comes with architecture plans to address common innovation use cases in healthcare. - Explainable AI.
+Doctors need more than a risk score; they need to consider the underlying factors that contributed to a model's prediction for their patient. - Model outputs produced by "black box" algorithms are notoriously difficult to explain.
+Microsoft is working to fix this with InterpretML, an open-source toolkit designed to bring clarity to model outputs.